Concept for bringing people together through playing the same music across different devices

 So I did a Competitive Analysis and Swot Analysis by targeting five main competitors of Tidal.

-Here’s a few key points from the results:
+Here are a few key points from the results:

 None of the above offer a live streaming feature that Tidal is looking to implement with the introduction of TurnUp.